Vietnam at the 2016 Summer Olympics: Background

-Vietnam had participated in nine Summer Olympics between its debut in the 1980 Summer Olympics in Moscow, USSR, and the 2016 Summer Olympics in Rio de Janeiro, Brazil.
-Vietnam won two silver medals in the 2000 Sydney Olympics and the Beijing 2008 in taekwondo and weightlifting, respectively.
-The nation won its first bronze medal in London 2012 in weightlifting.
+Vietnam first participated in the Summer Olympics in 1980 in Moscow, following the nation's reunification.
+Prior to this, the State of Vietnam had competed on six Olympic Games, starting in 1952.
+The Vietnam Olympic Committee (VOC), established on 20 December 1976, received recognition from the International Olympic Committee (IOC) shortly thereafter.
+The 1980 delegation comprised 30 individuals competing in four sports.
+The nation skipped the 1984 Summer Olympics in Los Angeles due to the Soviet boycott.
+Almost two decades later, Vietnam secured its first Olympic medals with two silver medals at the 2000 Sydney Olympics in taekwondo and the 2008 Beijing Olympics in weightlifting, respectively.
+Vietnam earned its first bronze medal in weightlifting at the London 2012 Olympics after a disqualification in the men's 56 kg event resulted in the medal being awarded to Trần Lê Quốc Toàn.

+The VOC initially dispatched its largest delegation to the Olympic Games, with 23 athletes (10 men and 13 women) competing in 10 sports at the 2016 Summer Olympics.
+However, wrestler Vũ Thị Hằng withdrew due to injury a day before her match, reducing the number of competitors to 22.
+This still surpassed their previous record of 18 athletes at the 2012 London Games.
+For the second consecutive time, the Vietnamese team included more female athletes than males.
+The fencing and weightlifting teams comprised four members each, the highest number for any sport in the 2016 delegation.
+The VOC aimed to secure two medals, and chose fencer Vũ Thành An to bear the flag in the parade of nations at the opening ceremony.

 Athletics

 In athletics, Vietnam was represented by Nguyễn Thành Ngưng and Nguyễn Thị Huyền.
-Ngưng was chosen based on his record-breaking result at the Asian Race Walking Championships in March 2016, while Huyền's winning performance in June 2015 at the Southeast Asian Games met the criteria for both the 2015 World Championships and 2016 Summer Olympics.
+Ngưng was chosen based on his record-breaking result at the Asian Race Walking Championships in March 2016, while Huyền's performance in June 2015 at the Southeast Asian Games met the criteria for both the 2015 World Championships and 2016 Summer Olympics.
 Ngưng and Huyền both made their Olympic debuts and were the only qualified athletes from Southeast Asia by the International Association of Athletics Federations.
-Ngưng participated on 12 August in the Men's 20 km walk event, finishing 60th out of 63rd competitors on a route along Pontal and failing to advance to the quarterfinals.
-The following day, Huyền took part in the Women's 400 m event at the Estádio Olímpico Nilton Santos, where she finished in sixth with 52.97 seconds.
-On 15 August, she ran her heats in 57.87 seconds and finished at the penultimate position in the Women's 400 m hurdles event, only ahead of Natalya Asanova from Uzbekistan.
+Ngưng participated on 12 August in the men's 20 km walk event, finishing 60th out of 63rd competitors on a route along Pontal and failing to advance to the quarterfinals.
+The following day, Huyền took part in the women's 400 m event at the Estádio Olímpico Nilton Santos, where she finished in sixth with 52.97 seconds.
+On 15 August, she ran her heats in 57.87 seconds and finished at the penultimate position in the women's 400 m hurdles event, only ahead of Natalya Asanova from Uzbekistan.